defaultxr/cl-patterns/SC.md

   * Pset
   * Psetpre
   * Pstretch
-  * Pstutter - done as pr
+  * Pstutter - see also: pr
   * PdurStutter
   * Psym
   * Psync - see also: pbind's :psync key